Diffusion Models for Imperceptible and Transferable Adversarial Attack: Experiments

 \subsection{Ablation Studies}

 In Table \ref{exp: ablate_transfer}, we ablate the designs mentioned in Section \ref{sec: deceive}.
 The adversarial examples are crafted on Inc-v3.
 We can observe that with the loss in Eq. \ref{eq: deceive} added, the attack success improves, verifying our design's effectiveness.
 It can also be noted that prompt guidance is important for transferability, which we attribute to the fact that prompts can help guide the attack on the target objects.
-Table \ref{exp: ablate_structure} verifies the effectiveness of our designs for structure retention.
-With the inversion strength and self attention controlled, the FID result gradually improves.
+Moreover, as stated in Section \ref{sec: intro}, both our latent perturbation approach and the denoising process in diffusion models also contribute to transferability.
+A more detailed ablation study on this aspect is provided in Appendix \ref{app: transferability discussion}.
+Results in Table \ref{exp: ablate_structure} verify the effectiveness of our designs for structure retention.
+With the inversion strength and self-attention controlled, the FID result gradually improves.
 We also visualize the structure ablation in Figure \ref{fig: structure_ablate_visual}, which can display the visual improvement obviously.
-It can be seen that the control of inversion strength can help a lot preserve the structure, and the usage of self-attention maps can ensure better texture.
-More ablation experiments on parameter settings can be found in \textbf{Supplementary Material} (Appendix \ref{app: more exps}).
+It can be seen that the control of inversion strength helps a lot preserve the structure, and the usage of self-attention maps can ensure better texture.
+For more ablation studies on parameter settings, please refer to Appendix \ref{app: more exps}.